ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/ade-scheduler.rst

 III.
 Install Python
 -------------------

-The project can work with a variety of Python versions, but we recommend Python 3.8.
+The project can work with a variety of Python versions, but we recommend Python 3.9.X as this is the version that is currently used in production.
 It can be downloaded from the official site: https://www.python.org/

 **Before installing Python packages**: